A greedy approach for increased vehicle utilization in ridesharing networks: Experiments and Results

 \subsubsection{Datasets}

-We evaluate the performance of our proposed model on two real-world datasets generated by New York and Washington DC, which are both desensitized.
-Table \ref{tab:datasets} provides a brief description of the datasets used for the experimental evaluation of our proposed model.
-Both datasets were collected for the month of February $2019$.
-We divide datasets into grid cells of $2.5\,km$ with a time gap of $15$ minutes.
-Each row of the dataset is of the form pick-up time, pick-up latitude and longitude, drop-off latitude and longitude, and passenger count.
-This data about passengers origin and destination is used for recommending routes to drivers.
+To evaluate the performance of our proposed model, we conducted experiments using two real-world datasets obtained from New York and Washington DC.
+These datasets contain different passenger distribution patterns and determine the functioning of the system in varied environments.
+They were collected for February $2016$ and $2017$ respectively.
+Table \ref{tab:datasets} provides a brief overview of the datasets utilized in our experimental analysis.
+The datasets were divided into grid cells with a size of $2$ km and a time interval of $15$ minutes.
+The rows of the dataset are of the form pick-up time, pick-up latitude and longitude, drop-off latitude and longitude, and passenger count.
+This data about passengers' origin and destination is provided as input to the GNN-based model described in \cite{Ashraf_archive:2022}, which predicts the number of requests that can arrive between any two grid cells within the next $15$ minutes.
+The predicted data is fed as input to the request graph $G^Q$ which is used for recommending routes to the drivers.
+As can be seen from Table \ref{tab:datasets} the size of the dataset is massive and thereupon we have utilized the greedy-based sliding window approach to decrease the search space considerably and speed up the recommendation process.